eddieoz/bitBingo/docs/tasks.md

     *   [x] **Story: Successful Login:** Given user input, When Login clicked and API succeeds, Then `onLoginSuccess` is called with session data.
     *   [x] **Story: Failed Login:** Given user input, When Login clicked and API fails, Then `onLoginError` is called with error message.
     *   [x] **Story: Loading State:** Given user input, When Login clicked, Then shows loading state while API call is pending.
+    *   [x] Update tests for `UserLogin` component. *(Expanded to cover BDD scenarios for invalid TXID, nickname not found, network error, and input validation, using real data and aligned with error handling.
+All frontend tests passing as of [date].)*
 *   **`BingoCard` Component:**
     *   [x] **Story: Render Grid:** Given `grid` data, When rendered, Then displays the 5x5 grid correctly.
     *   [x] **Story: Mark Drawn Numbers:** Given `grid` and `drawnNumbers`, When rendered, Then marks numbers found in `drawnNumbers`.